AmandaSrisourath/AmandaSrisourath/README.md

 - 👋 Hi, I’m @AmandaSrisourath 👩🏻‍💻
 - 👀 I’m interested in web design and front-end development
-- 🌱 I’m currently learning web designing and front-end development
-- 💞️ I’m looking to collaborate on web desgin and React project
+- 💞️ I’m looking to collaborate on web desgin and React projects
 - 📫 How to reach me at amanda.srisourath@gmail.com

 <!---